github-benoit-dav/push-with-grpc-sample/README.md

 # push-with-grpc-sample

-Sample project demonstrating how gRPC & Akka can be used to implement a distributed observer pattern.
+Sample project demonstrating how gRPC & Akka can be used to implement a remote observer pattern.